awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-refactorspaces-route.md

 # AWS::RefactorSpaces::Route<a name="aws-resource-refactorspaces-route"></a>

 Creates an AWS Migration Hub Refactor Spaces route\.
-The account owner of the service resource is always the environment owner, regardless of the account creating the route\.
+The account owner of the service resource is always the environment owner, regardless of which account creates the route\.
 Routes target a service in the application\.
 If an application does not have any routes, then the first route must be created as a `DEFAULT` `RouteType`\.

+When created, the default route defaults to an active state so state is not a required input\.
+However, like all other state values the state of the default route can be updated after creation, but only when all other routes are also inactive\.
+Conversely, no route can be active without the default route also being active\.

 **Note**
-In the `AWS::RefactorSpaces::Route` resource, you can only update the `SourcePath` and `Methods` properties, which reside under the `UriPathRoute` property\.
+ In the `AWS::RefactorSpaces::Route` resource, you can only update the `ActivationState` property, which resides under the `UriPathRoute` and `DefaultRoute` properties\.
 All other properties associated with the `AWS::RefactorSpaces::Route` cannot be updated, even though the property description might indicate otherwise\.
+Updating all other properties will result in the replacement of Route\.

-When you create a route, Refactor Spaces configures the Amazon API Gateway to send traffic to the target service\.
+When you create a route, Refactor Spaces configures the Amazon API Gateway to send traffic to the target service as follows:
 + If the service has a URL endpoint, and the endpoint resolves to a private IP address, Refactor Spaces routes traffic using the API Gateway VPC link\.
 + If the service has a URL endpoint, and the endpoint resolves to a public IP address, Refactor Spaces routes traffic over the public internet\.
-+ If the service has a AWS Lambda function endpoint, then Refactor Spaces uses API Gateway’s Lambda integration\.
++ If the service has an AWS Lambda function endpoint, then Refactor Spaces configures the Lambda function's resource policy to allow the application's API Gateway to invoke the function\.

-A health check is performed on the service when the route is created\.
-If the health check fails, the route transitions to `FAILED`, and no traffic is sent to the service\.
+A one\-time health check is performed on the service when either the route is updated from inactive to active, or when it is created with an active state\.
+If the health check fails, the route transitions the route state to `FAILED`, an error code of `SERVICE_ENDPOINT_HEALTH_CHECK_FAILURE` is provided, and no traffic is sent to the service\.

 For Lambda functions, the Lambda function state is checked\.
-If the function is not active, the function configuration is updated so Lambda resources are provisioned\.
+If the function is not active, the function configuration is updated so that Lambda resources are provisioned\.
 If the Lambda state is `Failed`, then the route creation fails\.
 For more information, see the [GetFunctionConfiguration's State response parameter](https://docs.aws.amazon.com/lambda/latest/dg/API_GetFunctionConfiguration.html#SSS-GetFunctionConfiguration-response-State) in the *AWS Lambda Developer Guide*\.

+For Lambda endpoints, a check is performed to determine that a Lambda function with the specified ARN exists\.
+If it does not exist, the health check fails\.
 For public URLs, a connection is opened to the public endpoint\.
 If the URL is not reachable, the health check fails\.

-For private URLs, a target groups is created and the target group health check is run\.
-The `HealthCheckProtocol`, `HealthCheckPort`, and `HealthCheckPath` are the same protocol, port, and path specified in the URL or Health URL if used\.
+For private URLS, a target group is created on the Elastic Load Balancing and the target group health check is run\.
+The `HealthCheckProtocol`, `HealthCheckPort`, and `HealthCheckPath` are the same protocol, port, and path specified in the URL or health URL, if used\.
 All other settings use the default values, as described in [Health checks for your target groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/target-group-health-checks.html)\.
-The health check is considered successful if at least one target within the target group transitions to healthy state\.
+The health check is considered successful if at least one target within the target group transitions to a healthy state\.

+Services can have HTTP or HTTPS URL endpoints\.
+For HTTPS URLs, publicly\-signed certificates are supported\.
+Private Certificate Authorities \(CAs\) are permitted only if the CA's domain is also publicly resolvable\.

 ## Syntax<a name="aws-resource-refactorspaces-route-syntax"></a>